Eating and swallowing problems, known as dysphagia, occur in many medical conditions and become more common as we get older.

 - suggesting strategies to reduce the risks of asphyxiation and aspiration

 - identifying specific areas of difficulty with saliva control – for example poor posture, lip seal, tongue or swallowing problems.
-He or she can suggest exercises and also devices to achieve good lip seal.
+He or she can suggest specific oral therapy exercises and also recommend the use of devices to achieve good lip seal.

 An occupational therapist can advise on practical ways to make eating easier by making changes to your eating environment.
 He or she can also advise on the many special tools and equipment available to help with eating.
 For more information see Occupational therapy.

 A physiotherapist can give advice on exercises to improve posture when eating, for example so that saliva doesn’t pool at the front of your mouth.

 A dietician will advise on diet to maintain good nutrition, eating habits and a healthy weight.
 For more information see Eating well.

 Managing eating and swallowing